Passenger Rail Service

 Vermonter Service Background

-In early 2014, the Amtrak Vermonter (PDF) began serving Northampton as a part of the Vermonter's service route change moving service from Amherst ( east side of the Connecticut River) over to Northampton (west side of the river).
+Since 2014, the Amtrak Vermonter has been serving Northampton as a part of the Vermonter's change in its travel route moving service from Amherst ( east side of the Connecticut River) over to Northampton (west side of the river).
 The Vermonter operates from St. Albans, Vt. through Northampton, Holyoke, Springfield, Hartford, New Haven and all points along the eastern coast ending in Washington, D.C.
-The southbound Vermonter stops in Northampton at 2:01 pm and the northbound arrives in Northampton at 3:57 pm.
+The southbound Vermonter stops in Northampton sometime between 2:00 pm and 2:30 pm while the northbound arrives in Northampton sometime between 3:50 pm and 4:30pm.
+These times are only offered here in order to give one an approximate time range; please consult the Amtrak web site for more accurate and current information.

 Rail Service from Springfield to Hartford, New Haven